Thomfele/nixos/README.md

 - Copy configuration.nix to your local "/etc/nixos" directory
 - Leave your allready default "hardware-configuration.nix" untouched

+3) Create a directory "modules" into your local "/etc/nixos" directory

+- sudo mkdir /etc/nixos/modules

+4) Copy all /module files to your local "/etc/nixos/modules" directory

-3) Change the "username" in "users.nix"
+5) Change the "username" in "/etc/nixos/modules/users.nix"

 - Default username is 'admin', can be changed in your own name
-- default password is 'passwd'
+- Default password is 'passwd'

-4) Create a directory "modules" into your local "/etc/nixos" directory

-- sudo mkdir /etc/nixos/modules

-5) Copy all /module files to your local "/etc/nixos/modules" directory

 6) Add, change or rename module files when needed and reference them in your configuration.nix file.